open-xchange/appsuite-frontend/documentation/features/metrics/03-analytics-solutions.md

 Please continue with the PIWIK Installation wizard.

+### custom variables

+As a default the metrics framework tracks three values for each session:

+- language: the one defined in the user setting of OX App Suite
+- version: the current version of OX App Suite
+- capabilities: a list of active capablities

+Unfortunatly PIWIK limits the maximal length of custom variable values to [200 chars](http://piwik.org/docs/custom-variables/).
+Usually the list of capabilites has more than 800 chars.
+For this reason the capabilites are split into smaller chunks (id: capabilities-1, id: capabilities-2, ...).
+As default PIWIK only supports 5 custom variables so you have to [increase the number](http://piwik.org/faq/how-to/faq_17931/) to at least 7.

 # Google Analytics

 With this easy step-by-step guide it should be quite simple to setup PIWIK and adjust the relevant properties to start tracking.
 Documentation about the corresponding front end adapter can be found [here](ui/features/metrics/02-adapters.html#piwik).